Climatarian diet

-Climatarian diet is a diet focused on reducing the carbon footprint.
+Climatarian diet is a diet focused on reducing the climate footprint.

 Etymology

 The term first appeared around the mid-2010s, with The New York Times including it on its list of new food-related words in 2015, where it was defined as "a diet whose primary goal is to reverse climate change".
 The word itself is a portmanteau of the noun "climate" and the splinter word "-tarian", which has come to refer to someone with a dietary restriction.

 Suggested ways reduce dietary carbon footprint

 Climate-centered diets do not involve strict rules so much as mindfulness about food production, such as where food comes from, and where it goes.
 The Core Principles involve eating locally, reducing meat consumption or choosing lower-impact meats, and eliminating food waste wherever possible.
 Suggestions include: